-The Company has not had to accrue any interest and penalties related to unrecognized income tax benefits as a result of offsetting of net operating losses.
-However, if the situation occurs, the Company will recognize interest and penalties within the income tax expense (benefit) line in the Condensed Consolidated Statements of Operations and Comprehensive Loss and within the related tax liability line in the Condensed Consolidated Balance Sheets.
+The Company has not accrued any interest and penalties related to unrecognized income tax benefits as a result of offsetting of net operating losses.
+However, if the situation occurs, the Company will recognize interest and penalties within the income tax expense line in the Condensed Consolidated Statements of Operations and Comprehensive Loss and within the related tax liability line in the Condensed Consolidated Balance Sheets.
 Federal, state and local tax returns of the Company are routinely subject to review by various taxing authorities.
-The Internal Revenue Service is currently reviewing the Company's 2014 federal tax return.